xmos/fwk_voice/examples/bare-metal/pipeline_alt_arch/README.rst

 output of AGC stage is the pipeline output which is written into a 2 channel output wav file.
 The AGC also takes the output of the VAD to control when to adapt.
 This avoids noise being amplified during the absence of voice.

 The example build outputs 2 executables, a single thread and a multi-thread implementation of the pipeline.
-The single thread version runs all pipeline stages on a single thread.
-In the multi-thread version, the audio processing stages consume 5 hardware threads; 2 for AEC stage, 1 for IC and VAD, 1 for NS stage and 1 for AGC stage.
+The single thread version does the entire pipeline processing on a single thread.
+In the multi-thread version, the audio processing consume 5 hardware threads; 2 for the AEC stage, 1 for the IC and VAD, 1 for the NS stage and 1 for the AGC stage.
 Note that it is possible to run the full pipeline in as little as two 75MHz threads if required using one thread for stage 1 and a second thread for all remaining blocks.